Lammer-FH/semester-project-2026-mse26_ace/README.md

 **Backend**
 - Java 17 with Spring Boot 3
-- MariaDB as the database
+- MariaDB as the database (We picked mariadb because it is easier to install on Linux and still is compatible with MySql for other members)
-- Clean Architecture (Robert C. Martin)
 - REST API at Richardson Maturity Level 2

 **Frontend**